 - Problem is overstated (or oversold)

 - Problem does not exist

 - Approach is broken

 - It does not work for all the algorithms...

+- It does not scale...

 - Solution is insufficient

 - Only works when data is in memory...

 - Evaluation is unfair/biased

 - Use HPC for experiment